-- controls enough private key information to execute wallet transactions (e.g. if the entity held two of the three private keys in the first background scenario, instead of only one); or - controls enough private key information to block wallet transactions (i.e. as in the second background scenario).
+- controls enough private key information to execute wallet transactions (e.g. if the entity held two of the three private keys in Scenario 1 instead of only one, or has the requisite number of key shards - and, if applicable, the specific key shard(s) needed to execute transactions in Scenario 3); or - controls enough private key information to block wallet transactions (i.e. as in Scenario 2).

 This is because, from the perspective of the digital asset owner, an inability to move (or retrieve) its digital assets may be as damaging as a theft of those digital assets.
-Consequently, under either private key information scenario, we believe the entity has an obligation to safeguard the digital assets for which it has that private key information.
+Consequently, under either circumstance, we believe the entity has an obligation to safeguard the digital assets for which it has that private key information.

-At present, it remains unclear whether, and if so in what specific facts and circumstances, entities holding lesser amounts of private key information (e.g. a scenario like Scenario 1, in which the entity holds only one of the private keys) could have safeguarding obligations under the SAB.
-We expect this topic to be the subject of further discussions; in the meantime, entities in this situation should consult with their auditors or other accounting advisors about their specific facts and circumstances and not assume they do not have a safeguarding obligation under the SAB.
+There is no 'one-size-fits-all' answer about whether an entity holding a lesser amount of private key information - i.e. such that it cannot unilaterally execute or block wallet transactions - has a SAB 121 safeguarding obligation.
+This topic, and new scenarios, continue to be a subject of discussions in practice; therefore, we believe entities in this situation should consult with their auditors or other accounting advisors about their specific facts and circumstances and not assume they do not have a safeguarding obligation under the SAB.